 When hugging or cuddling in a way that is natural for you and your child, the deep breathing becomes contagious between you.
 All you have to do is start the rhythm and your child will pick up on it.
 This technique is something you can use at any age.
-I’ve actually used it since birth.
+I’ve actually used it since my kids were infants.

 10 minutes later…

 Normally, we don’t spend this long deep breathing together, but this was a special circumstance.
 By now, we were 10 minutes into the deep breathing and he was practically melted into my body.
-I laid him down back in the pack n’ play, keeping my hand firmly placed on his back to help him know I was right there.
+I laid him down back on the floor mattress, keeping my hand firmly placed on his back to help him know I was right there.
 I told him I would stay with him until he fell asleep.
 And before I knew it, he was snuggled in tight and nearly asleep.

 The next night…

 I simply opted to start right off the bat with the deep breathing routine.
 After 5-10 minutes of deep breathing in a hugging position, I again laid him down, keeping my hand on his back.
 I again told him I would stay until he fell asleep.
-After a bit, I removed my hand and just sat outside the pack n’ play.
+After a bit, I removed my hand and just sat next to him in the bed.
 Total time invested?
 Only about 15 minutes longer than his normal bedtime routine.
 Sweet boy.

 The night after that…

-5 minutes worth of deep breathing and he was practically jumping out of my arms to get in that pack n’play.
+5 minutes worth of deep breathing and he was practically jumping out of my arms to get in that bed.
 It was too sweet for words.